oravirt/ansible-oracle/README.md

 - Creates the db using dbca
 - Changes parameters based on input.

-<b>oradb-delete:</b>
-This role deletes the databases, using dbca.

-- This is toggled by the variable delete_db (true/false), which is embedded in the 'oracle_databases' dict.

-<b>*** THE FOLLOWING ROLES ARE NOT FINISHED/NOT WORKING PROPERLY YET ****</b>

 <b>oraswgi-opatch:</b>
 This role will use opatch to apply a patch to a Grid Infrastructure home.
+At the moment it is basically written to apply PSU's, not one-off patches.
+It'll probably work but it is not designed for that.
+Does an initial check to see if the patches are already applied, and skips through all steps if they are.

+<b>*** THE FOLLOWING ROLES ARE NOT FINISHED/NOT WORKING PROPERLY YET ****</b>

 <b>oraswgi-clone:</b>
 This role will use a previously installed/patched Grid Infrastructure installation to perform a new Grid Infrastructure installation using the clone method